-Trustees
+Our Trustees

 Find out who's on our Board of Trustees and learn about their backgrounds.
-Read our Articles of Association, which outlines the purpose of the Society as well as the duties and responsibilities of our members.

 What is our Board of Trustees?

 The Alzheimer's Society Board of Trustees is the most senior governance group in the organisation.
-Our Board of Trustees have overall accountability for the Society's strategic direction, the stewardship of our resources and the activities we undertake in the pursuit of our charitable objectives.
+Our Board of Trustees has overall accountability for the Society's strategic direction, the stewardship of our resources and the activities we undertake in the pursuit of our charitable objectives.

 They are all volunteers, who contribute a huge amount of time and wide-ranging expertise to the Society.
 Trustees serve for a term of three years and can serve a maximum of three consecutive terms.

 Full information about the role and responsibilities of our Board of Trustees is available in the Articles of Association.

-Dame Suzi Leather DBE, DL (Chair)
+Dame Suzi Leather DBE, DL - Chair

 Appointed to the Board: September 2023